Contact Lens Calculator Logo - CLCalc Splash Screen

 • XR (Extended Range) Lenses:

 Only suggested if target power is *outside* the standard lens range (e.g., Biofinity XR vs Biofinity).
-Often have 0.50D steps.
+Often have 0.50D steps and potentially different sphere ranges depending on cylinder (e.g., Biofinity XR Toric).
 Verify availability and steps with official guide.

 • Input Formatting: